Mark 14: The Last Supper

 Peter, "ardent and impulsive as ever", then says he will not desert Jesus, even if all the others do.
-Jesus tells him that on that very night Peter will disown Jesus three times before the rooster crows in the morning twice.
-Peter denies it and says he will follow Jesus even if it means his own death, and the other Apostles do the same.
+Jesus tells him that on that very night Peter will disown Jesus three times before the rooster crows twice in the morning.
+Peter refutes it and says he will follow Jesus even if it means his own death, and the other Apostles do the same.

 Mark only has the straightforward, unexplained, eucharistic section sandwiched between two predictions of betrayal.
 This simplicity might indicate Mark's audience already knew the story of the Last Supper in greater detail than Mark relates.
 (Miller 47) Matthew has almost the same details, but Luke and John give longer accounts of the meal.

 John has the longest account of the Last Supper in chapters 13–14.
 John also has Jesus' predictions of his betrayal and Peter's denials but no eucharistic ritual and has Jesus washing his disciples feet and much more of what he told them at dinner.
 John then has a lengthy prayer and discourse after the dinner in John 15, 16, and 17.

-Paul also gives a description of the Last Supper in 1 Corinthians 11:23-26, stating that Jesus gave bread as his body and wine as his blood on the night he was betrayed.
+Paul also gives a description of the Last Supper in 1 Corinthians 11:23–26, stating that Jesus gave bread as his body and wine as his blood on the night he was betrayed.
 This is one of the few details of Jesus' life, apart from his crucifixion and resurrection, that Paul gives in his letters.

 The garden of Gethsemane

-They travel to Gethsemane, probably an olive grove which is located at the edge of the Kidron Valley on the eastern side of Jerusalem, and Jesus tells the group to wait for him as he goes and prays.
+They travel to Gethsemane, probably an olive grove, which is located at the edge of the Kidron Valley on the eastern side of Jerusalem.
+Jesus asks the group to wait for him as he goes and prays.
 According to John and Luke, Jesus and the disciples had met there often.
-Mark does not say whether or not Judas was with the group at this point but according to John he left the group during dinner at Jesus' request.
+Mark does not say whether or not Judas was with the group at this point but, according to John, he left the group during dinner at Jesus' request.
 He takes Peter, James, and John with him.
 Along the way he says he is so sad he could die and tells them to keep watch and then walks off by himself and prays.